Compare multi-car insurance

 What's in this guide?

-- Compare over 100 car insurance providers.
+- Compare multi-car insurance

 Multi-car insurance is like regular car insurance, but allows you insure up to ten cars on the same policy.
 You’ll also generally receive discounted cover for each additional vehicle you add to the policy.

 Multi-car insurance lets you insure multiple cars on the same policy, provided they are registered to the same address.
 The more cars added to the policy, the more discounts are applied, though most providers cap the number of cars that can be added on the one policy.

 Each car can have its own level of cover, excess and no-claims discounts, but are listed under a single policy, helping to minimise paperwork and admin.
 While additional cars can generally be added to a multi-car policy at any point, your policy renewal date will usually be 12 months after the last car was added to the policy.

 Multi-car insurance is predominantly for private use only, however some insurers may allow you to cover your work vehicle alongside your private use car.
 Drivers won’t automatically be allowed to drive every car insured under the policy.
 Instead, they’ll need to be added as a named driver for every vehicle they intend to drive.

 Multi-car insurance works much the same as standard single car insurance policy, so any features and benefits will vary depending on the specific provider.
 You will need to research what is offered on a particular policy to find the insurance that is right for you.

 Multi-car insurance exclusions